 Singing Aloy and Adrian: [00:38:23] [Sing in Lukumi (Cuban Yoruba)]

 Adrian Hearn: [00:38:34] I'm a drummer, and many times in my life I've been playing drums in the morning, in the evening, and people say it's too loud.
 Can you stop?
 Why are you playing drums?
 Does this happen in Yoruba land?
-When people drum do the neighbors get upset?
+When people drum do the neighbours get upset?
 What do they say?

 Bosede Adetifa: [00:38:52] I have not experienced that in Yoruba land.
 When you play drum, people are happy because they know you don't just play a drum for no reason.
 There must be a reason for playing a drum.
 Even if you play it in the middle of the night, we will not be offended.
 We will be more curious than getting angry.
 And that's one of the reality shock I had when I got here, because everything is so quiet.
 We like noise, make noise and it makes it more interesting.